DStromae/ReproducibleResearchCoursera/PeerAssessment2/AnalysisOfSevereWeatherEvents.md

-# States suffering the greatest fatalities, injuries, and property damages from storms and other severe weather events
+# Comparison of states on outcomes from storms and other severe weather events

 ## Synopsis